canro91/canro91.github.io/_posts/2019-11-19-TwoCSharpIdioms.md

 Similarly, if you need to add a new alternative, either you add it in the array or nest it instead of adding the new alternative in the `if` statement.

 Voilà!
 These are our first two idioms on conditionals.
 I have found these two idioms more readable in some scenarios.
-But, don't start to rewrite or refactor your code to follow any convention online.
-Make sure to follow the conventions in your own codebase.
+But, don't start to rewrite or refactor your code to follow any convention you find online.
+Make sure to follow the conventions in your own codebase, first.

+_Happy coding!_